-From my personal experience I can tell that my way was very difficult but not all doctors are as described above.
-In my case primarily neurologists were the ones I had my problems with, even after the Ehlers-Danlos Syndrome diagnosis I sometimes was not taken seriously by some of them.
+I definitely can say that my way to diagnoses was very difficult, but not all doctors are as described above.
+In my case, primarily neurologists were the ones I had my problems with, even after the Ehlers-Danlos syndrome diagnosis I sometimes was not taken seriously by some of them.

 I tried to create some helpful tips that hopefully lead you to a quicker diagnosis:

-For me the best way to diagnosis included doing a lot of own research, the will never to give up, the fact that I don’t know any limits when it comes to finding out the cause of all my suffering and the decision to finally leave Germany behind and seeking help in the US.
+In my opinion, the best way to diagnosis includes: doing a lot of own research, the will to never give up, the fact that I don’t know any limits when it comes to finding out the cause of my suffering, and the decision to finally leave Germany behind and seek help in the US.